projectcalico/calico/docs/getting-started/libnetwork/Demonstration.md

 You should see output like this on each node

-    vagrant@calico-01:~$ docker ps -a
+    vagrant@calico-01:~$ docker ps
-    CONTAINER ID        IMAGE                    COMMAND                CREATED             STATUS              PORTS                                            NAMES
-    39de206f7499        calico/node-libnetwork   "/sbin/my_init"        2 minutes ago       Up 2 minutes                                                         calico-node
+    CONTAINER ID        IMAGE                           COMMAND                  CREATED             STATUS              PORTS               NAMES eec9ebbfb486        calico/node-libnetwork:v0.5.0   "./start.sh"             21 seconds ago      Up 19 seconds                           calico-libnetwork ffe6cb403e9b        calico/node:v0.8.0              "/sbin/my_init"          21 seconds ago      Up 20 seconds                           calico-node

 ## Creating networked endpoints

+As of Docker 1.9, the integration of Docker with libnetwork introduces a new mechanism to provide networking for Docker containers.

+The new command `docker network` can be used to create a logical network.
-The experimental channel version of Docker introduces a new flag to `docker run` to network containers:  `--publish-service <service>.<network>.<driver>`.
+A new flag is introduced to `docker run` to join a container to a particular

- * `<service>` is the name by which you want the container to be known on the network.
- * `<network>` is the name of the network to join.
-Containers on different networks cannot communicate with each other.
- * `<driver>` is the name of the network driver to use.
-Calico's driver is called `calico`.
+network:  `--net <network>`.

-So let's go ahead and start a few containers on each host.
+So let's go ahead and create some networks and start a few containers on each host spread between these networks.

+On either host, create three networks:

+    docker network create --driver=calico --subnet=192.168.0.0/24 net1
+    docker network create --driver=calico --subnet=192.168.1.0/24 net2
+    docker network create --driver=calico --subnet=192.168.2.0/24 net3

+Note that we use the Calico driver `calico`.
+This driver is run within the calico-node container.
+We explicitly choose an IP Pool for each network rather than using the default selections - this is to avoid potential conflicts with the default NAT IP assignment used by VirtualBox.
+Depending on your specific environment, you may need to choose different IP Pool CIDRs.

 On calico-01

-    docker run --publish-service srvA.net1.calico --name workload-A -tid busybox docker run --publish-service srvB.net2.calico --name workload-B -tid busybox docker run --publish-service srvC.net1.calico --name workload-C -tid busybox
+    docker run --net net1 --name workload-A -tid busybox docker run --net net2 --name workload-B -tid busybox docker run --net net1 --name workload-C -tid busybox

 On calico-02

-    docker run --publish-service srvD.net3.calico --name workload-D -tid busybox docker run --publish-service srvE.net1.calico --name workload-E -tid busybox
+    docker run --net net3 --name workload-D -tid busybox docker run --net net1 --name workload-E -tid busybox

 By default, networks are configured so that their members can communicate with one another, but workloads in other networks cannot reach them.
 A, C and E are all in the same network so should be able to ping each other.
 B and D are in their own networks so shouldn't be able to ping anyone else.

-On calico-01 check that A can ping C and E.
+On calico-01 check that A can ping C and E.  You can use either the IP address or the name for containers within the same network.

+    docker exec workload-A ping -c 4 `docker inspect --format "{{ .NetworkSettings.IPAddress }}" workload-C`
+    docker exec workload-A ping -c 4 workload-E.net1

+Also check that A cannot ping B or D.  This is slightly trickier because the hostnames for different networks will not be added to the host configuration of the container - so we need to determine the IP addresses assigned to containers B and D.

+On calico-01 run

+    docker inspect --format "{{ .NetworkSettings.IPAddress }}" workload-B

+this returns the IP address of workload-B.

+On calico-02 run

+    docker inspect --format "{{ .NetworkSettings.IPAddress }}" workload-D

+This returns the IP address of workload-D.

+On calico-01 run

-    docker exec workload-A ping -c 4 srvC docker exec workload-A ping -c 4 srvE
+    docker exec workload-A ping -c 4 <IP address of B>

-Also check that A cannot ping B or D

-    docker exec workload-A ping -c 4 srvB docker exec workload-A ping -c 4 srvD
+    docker exec workload-A ping -c 4 <IP address of D>

+replacing the `<...>` with the appropriate IP address for B and D.  These pings will fail.

 To see the list of networks, use